x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/use-minimal-hybrid-to-quickly-migrate.md

 ## Step 4: Give Microsoft 365 or Office 365 licences to your users
 <a name="licences"> </a>

-After Azure AD connect synchronizes your users and their passwords to Microsoft 365 or Office 365, you have to assign Microsoft 365 or Office 365 licenses them so that they have a cloud mailbox to which to migrate their on-premises mailbox data.
+After Azure AD connect synchronizes your users and their passwords to Microsoft 365 or Office 365, you have to assign licenses to them so that they have a cloud mailbox to which to migrate their on-premises mailbox data.

 The status on the **Data migration** page indicates that a license is needed as shown in the figure.